Ragenose/t2ee/doc/architectural_design.md

 # Architectural Design

-This document is to explain the architectural and system design of this project.
+This document explains the architectural and system design of this project.

 **Table of Content:**